Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-opentelemetry-exporter/README.md

 ## Examples

-The following sections provide code samples using the OpenTelemetry Azure Monitor Exporter client library and OpenTelemetry API.
+The following sections provide code samples using the OpenTelemetry Azure Monitor Exporter client library and OpenTelemetry SDK.

 The following example shows how create a span: